Machine-Learning to Trust: A Model

-Clearly, the zero-trust strategy $\sigma (\theta ,h)=0$ for every $(\theta ,h)$ is consistent with MLEQ.
+The no-trust strategy $\sigma (\theta ,h)=0$ for every $(\theta ,h)$ is consistent with MLEQ.
 To see why, note that under this $\sigma $, players never vary their behavior with the contingency.
 As a result, a degenerate partition of size $1$ induces zero MSPE, hence it is trivially ML-optimal.
 This partition induces $\hat{\sigma}(\pi (\theta ,h))=0$ for every $(\theta ,h)$, such that players' unique best-reply is $a=0$, as postulated.
-Our main problem will be to explore the possibility of SMLEQ with positive cooperation rates.
+Our task will be to explore the possibility of SMLEQ with positive cooperation rates.